-We are inching close to the hyper-connected smart world thanks to the upcoming 5G technology.
-The fifth generation of cellular mobile communications would be a successor to the 4G network we are currently consuming.
-In India, you can expect 5G to go mainstream by 2020 or 2021, but 5G phones are already here well ahead in advance.
+We are inching close to a hyper-connected world thanks to the upcoming 5G technology.
+The fifth generation of cellular mobile communications would be a successor to the 4G network, that we are currently consuming.
+Although we are still a couple of years away (in India) from mainstream 5G availability and adoption, 5G-capable phones are already here.

-- Greater speed, projected at 10-100 x faster than 4G (Strictly speaking the average speeds would be better than that of what we get in 4G).
+- Greater speed, projected at 10-100x faster than 4G (Strictly speaking, the average speeds would be better than what we get with 4G).

 - Better stability in connection

-- Higher bandwidth facilitates handling of more devices in a network.
+- Higher bandwidth will allow for a larger number of connected devices on a network.

 In case you are interested, we have covered 5G in detail in a separate article.